tailcallhq/tailcallhq.github.io/docs/auth.md

 ## Making test requests

 Now let's try to access some data from the example above.
-Start the tailcall server with provided config and use graphQL playground that should be opened automatically in your browser.
+Start the graphql server with provided config and use graphQL playground that should be opened automatically in your browser.

 If you execute the query that don't have any `@protected` fields like